ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 date: date of presentation including time AND TIME ZONE
 title: webinar title
 presenter-ids: array of presenter's presenter-ids
+archives:
+  - label: text for hyperlink to archival asset
+    format: notes about format/soudce of asset (rendered in parenthesis) [optional]
+	url: url for hyperlink to archival asset
+  -label: (repeat as needed for all archival assets)
+   format: ...
+   url: ...
 ---
 content
 ```